Donnybrook, Dublin: History

-Donnybrook Fair dates from a charter of King John of England in 1204 and was held annually until 1855.
+Donnybrook Fair dates from a charter of John, King of England in 1204 and was held annually until 1855.
 It began as a fair for livestock and agricultural produce but later declined, growing into more of a carnival and funfair.
 Drunkenness, fighting, and hasty marriages became commonplace and the people of Donnybrook were anxious that it should cease.
 Eventually, the fair's reputation for tumult was its undoing.
 From the 1790s on, there were campaigns against the drunken brawl the fair had become.
 After a good deal of local fundraising, the patent was bought by a group of prominent residents and clergy, bringing about its demise.
 The Fair took place on lands now occupied by Donnybrook Rugby Ground and the Ever Ready Garage.
 The word donnybrook has since entered the English language to describe a rowdy brawl.